okwolf/srvs/README.md

 ### API

-A programmatic way to integrate running SRVS with any existing JavaScript code.
+`srvs` offers a programmatic way to integrate running with existing JavaScript code.

-You may bring in the SRVS API function using `import` if you have support for ES6 syntax:
+You may bring in the `srvs` API function using `import` if you have support for ES6 syntax:

 ```js
 import srvs from "srvs"